phdru/m_librarian/docs/command_line.rst

     -l, --lang lang        Search by language

 By default the program prints only titles of the found book.
-With one option `-d` it also prints the list of authors and genres, and also series the book belongs to (if any) and the serial number of the book in the series.
+With one option `-d` it also prints database id, the list of authors and genres, and also series the book belongs to (if any) and the serial number of the book in the series.
 With two options `-d` (`-d -d` or simply `-dd`) it also prints the file date and language.
 With three `-d` it prints archive name, file name, extension and size, and flag if the book is marked to be deleted.

 Extension search